Learning Sparse Graphon Mean Field Games: MODEL

 uniformly over all possible deviations $\hat \pi \in \Pi, i \in V_N$.
-Furthermore, if the graphon convergence in Assumption~\ref{ass:W} is at rate $ O(1/\sqrt N)$, then this rate of convergence is also $ O(1/\sqrt N)$. \end{theorem} Based on Theorem~\ref{thm:muconv}, we can derive a central result of this paper which formalizes the capability of LPGMFGs to approximate finite $N$-agent models.
-In contrast to prior work, proving Theorem~\ref{thm:muconv} requires an additional mathematical effort which is discussed in Appendix~\ref{sec:appendix_overview}. \begin{theorem} Consider a GMFE $(\boldsymbol \pi, \boldsymbol \mu)$ with Lipschitz continuous $\boldsymbol \pi$ up to a finite number of discontinuities $D_\pi$.
-Under Assumptions~\ref{ass:W} and \ref{ass:Lip}, for any $\varepsilon, p > 0$ there exists $N'$ such that for all $N > N'$, the policy $(\pi^1, \ldots, \pi^N) = \Gamma_N(\boldsymbol \pi) \in \Pi^N$ is an $(\varepsilon, p)$-Markov Nash equilibrium. \end{theorem} Intuitively, Theorem~\ref{thm:approxnash} states that the GMFE provides an increasingly accurate approximation of the $N$-agent problem as the number of agents goes up.
+If the graphon convergence in Assumption~\ref{ass:W} is up to rate $ O(1/\sqrt N)$, then this rate of convergence is the same. \end{theorem} Based on Theorem~\ref{thm:muconv}, we can derive a central result of this paper which formalizes the capability of LPGMFGs to approximate finite $N$-agent models.
+In contrast to prior work, proving Theorem~\ref{thm:muconv} requires an additional mathematical effort which is discussed in Appendix~\ref{sec:appendix_overview}. \begin{theorem} Consider a GMFE $(\boldsymbol \pi, \boldsymbol \mu)$ under Assumptions~\ref{ass:W} and \ref{ass:Lip}.
+For any $\varepsilon, p > 0$ there exists $N'$ such that for all $N > N'$, the policy $ \Gamma_N(\boldsymbol \pi) \in \Pi^N$ is an $(\varepsilon, p)$-MNE. \end{theorem} Intuitively, Theorem~\ref{thm:approxnash} states that the GMFE provides an increasingly accurate approximation of the $N$-agent problem as the number of agents goes up.
 Since the algorithmic computation of NE is in general intractable (\cite{conitzer2008new}, \cite{papadimitriou2001algorithms}, \cite{papadimitriou2007complexity}), the LPGMFGs approximation can overcome these difficulties by choosing $\epsilon$ and $p$ in Theorem~\ref{thm:approxnash} close to zero when the number $N$ of agents is sufficiently large.

-\section{Learning LPGMFGs}
+\section{LEARNING LPGMFGS}

 \paragraph{Equivalence Class Method.} For learning equilibria in LPGMFGs, we introduce equivalence classes (\cite{cui2021learning}).
 We discretize the continuous interval $\mathcal{I}$ of agents by some finite number $M$ of subintervals that form a partition of $\mathcal{I}$.
 For convenience, we usually assume that every subinterval has the same length.
 Then, all agents within one class, i.e. a subinterval, are approximated by the agent who is located at the center of the respective subinterval.
 Subsequently, we can solve the optimal control problem for each equivalence class separately by applying either backwards induction or RL.
 Although this formulation seems to resemble classical multi-population mean field games (MP MFGs) (\cite{huang2006large}, \cite{perolat2021scaling}) at first, the crucial advantages of LPGMFGs are that they are on the one hand rigorously connected to finite agent games.
 On the other hand, they can handle an uncountable number of agent equivalence classes that cannot be captured by the standard multi-class model.
 Beyond that, the just described learning method for LPGMFGs does not just provide an approximation for some finite $N$-agent problem with a fixed $N$.
 Instead, it yields an estimation for the $N$-agent problem for all arbitrary, large enough $N$ at once.
 The technical details of the approach can be found in Appendix~\ref{app:learning_methods}.